huh-team/huh-coffee-products/products/accessories/brewing/brewing.md

 8. **Hario Cold Brew Coffee Bottle (1L)** — $29.00
    Elegant and functional cold brew coffee maker.
 The bottle is made of durable glass and comes with a built-in filter for easy brewing and serving.

+9. **Hario Buono Kettle (1L)** — $38.00
+   A beautifully designed kettle with a gooseneck spout for precise pouring.
+Ideal for pour-over coffee or tea brewing, made of stainless steel for durability.